 NASCIO’s mission is to foster government excellence through quality business practices, information management, and technology policy.
 NASCIO provides state CIOs and state members with products and services designed to support the challenging role of the state CIO, stimulate the exchange of information and promote the adoption of IT best practices and innovations.

 The NGA is the bipartisan organization of the nation's governors.
 Through NGA, governors share best practices, speak with a collective voice on national policy, and develop innovative solutions that improve state government and support the principles of federalism.

 In regards to cyber security, the NGA impresses the importance of cyber security in State systems upon our State’s leadership.
 The NGA has an annual cyber security briefing that garners attention from all state leaders.
 The security briefing shares common trends among states and provides cyber security implementation methods for high level security programs for states.

-This year, Alabama Governor Kay Ivey signed the NGA “Compact to Improve State Cybersecurity.”
+In 2017, Alabama Governor Kay Ivey signed the NGA “Compact to Improve State Cybersecurity.”
 This agreement helps our leaders recognize their top-level responsibility in securing state citizen’s data and then urges them into action through building cybersecurity governance, preparing & defending the state from cybersecurity events, and growing the nation’s cybersecurity workforce.

 National Association of State Technology Directors (NASTD)